Annibale de Gasparis: Discoveries

-Honors and awards
+Honours and awards

 He won the Gold Medal of the Royal Astronomical Society in 1851.
 He was also awarded the Lalande Prize from 1849 to 1853.

 On 20 January 1861 he was appointed Senator of the Kingdom of Italy for his high scientific merits.

 Recipient of the Order of the Red Eagle, and of the Order of the Rose.

 The main-belt asteroid 4279 De Gasparis as well as the 30-kilometer lunar crater de Gasparis and the nearby 93-kilometer long fracture Rimae de Gasparis, are named in his honour.